Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 Guitar Fretboard Woods Type

 If you’re looking to buy a guitar, you’ve likely noticed that all fretboards are not created equal.
-While most guitars have dark, coffee-colored fretboards, you’ve seen some have jet-black or cream-colored fingerboards.
 The aesthetic differences are stark but far from the only difference between various tonewood fretboards.

 Though arguably minor, the tonewood used to manufacture the fretboard of a guitar makes a difference to the instrument’s tone and playability.
 Three types of tonewood make up the vast majority of guitar fretboards: rosewood, maple, and ebony.